-I never had a boyfriend in high school.
-Or college for that matter.
-Now looking back, this was partially due to two factors: 1) I was raised in a strict, conservative Christian home and wasn’t allowed one (at least in high school), and 2) I was very shy and socially awkward.
+I never had a boyfriend in high school…or college, for that matter.
+Now looking back, this was partially because I wasn’t allowed one (at least in high school), was shy and awkward, and got my heart broken one time, and basically closed up shop.

-Sometimes, I see myself in the mirror and cringe.
-I get frustrated when my clothes don’t fit right.
-I compare myself to others, tell myself not to do it, compare myself again, and am reminded of all of the ways I will never measure up.
+Sometimes, I look in the mirror and cringe.
+I get frustrated when my clothes don’t fit right, I’ve gained a little weight, or my hair isn’t doing what I want.
+I compare myself to others, tell myself not to do it, compare myself again, and am reminded of all of the ways I don’t or won’t measure up.

 If you believe the lie that you’re not beautiful, you start to feel like you’re auditioning for a role you’ll never be qualified for.